 Recently, as part of my day job, I organized a track of speakers for our company conference in New Orleans.
 It went about as well as a day of eight PowerPoint presentations in a hotel ballroom could go.
 But after the lunch break we lost a few people to lure of the sunny fall day outside, not to mention the city’s unique sights and sounds and tastes.
 At the end of the conference I wondered what more I could do to make next year’s event something more, something better?

-After all, we’re not that much different from chimpanzees or Capuchin monkeys.
+Humans are not that much different from chimpanzees or Capuchin monkeys.
 If you put a human and a chimp in a Man Vs. Wild scenario, undoubtedly the chimp would win.
 Individually, we humans are not that impressive when compared to other animals.
+So why have we come to dominate?
+Historian Yuval Noah Harari believes it’s our unique human sociability.

 How do Doctors Without Borders and the World Wildlife Fund and Oxfam and Amnesty International maintain consistently distinctive and professional identities across the world?
 I’m sure part of their secret is using an organizational style guide.